chuynh18/vancomycin/README.md

 ## STRICTLY FOR EDUCATIONAL USE.
 DO NOT USE AS PRIMARY METHOD TO CALCULATE DOSING FOR PATIENTS.

 UNDER DEVELOPMENT.
-Will eventually calculate intial dose and subsequent doses.
+Currently calculates initial dose.
+May eventually calculate follow-up AUC dose.